 Forest fires, usually started by plantation companies to clear land, can also burn large areas of forest, which took thousands of years to form, in just a few hours, destroying habitat for orangutans and countless other species.
 As the rate of deforestation and fire has increased, so have human-orangutan conflicts, as starving, displaced animals raid plantations and village small holdings in search of food, where they are often killed.
 But orangutans are also poached from the wild for a variety of other reasons, either for food, for the pet trade, for their supposed medicinal value, or to supply the entertainment industry with cute mascots.

-Due to the combination of these threats the Bornean orangutan is now officially Endangered, and the Sumatran orangutan is critically Endangered according to the International Union for Conservation of Nature (IUCN).
+The combined impacts of the above threats equate to an 86% population reduction of the Bornean orangutan between 1973 and 2025, which means they are now listed as Critically Endangered by the International Union for Conservation of Nature (IUCN).
 They are a species close to extinction and they need our help